mikjf/transaction_volumes_forecasting/README.md

-# SIX Payment Transaction Volumes Forecasting
+# Payment Transaction Volumes Forecasting

 #### -- Project Status: [Completed]

 ## Project Description and Business Case
 In a business driven by the number of transactions, historical volumes provide a solid foundation for setting future revenue expectations, yet overall trends may hide valuable insights through combining opposing signals.
 Therefore, an informed analysis of merchant level fluctuations is needed to design a reliable forecasting mechanism that could serve the business purpose.

-This project was given to us by SIX as our final project for our 480 hours Data Science Boootcamp by SIT Learning.
-SIX connects financial markets in Switzerland and abroad, providing services related to its four business units: stock exchanges, securities services, banking services, and financial information data provider.
-The SIX’s payment processing revenue model is based on transaction fees earned each time a merchant receives a payment and varies depending on the service that SIX is performing (i.e. direct transaction fees for standard payments, increased 3-D secure checkout, and fraud check).
+This project was given to us by a Swiss payment processing company as our final project for our 480 hours Data Science Boootcamp by SIT Learning.
+The company connects financial markets in Switzerland and abroad, providing services related to its four business units: stock exchanges, securities services, banking services, and financial information data provider.
+The company’s payment processing revenue model is based on transaction fees earned each time a merchant receives a payment and varies depending on the service that the company is performing (i.e. direct transaction fees for standard payments, increased 3-D secure checkout, and fraud check).

 ## Project Goals
 Our goal was to build a fully automated pipeline to forecast future transactions while analysing the business context behind the provided dataset.